Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 Recommended structure
 ---------------------

-- Use ``cargo init`` with an appropriate template to start a new project.
+- Use ``cargo concordium init`` with an appropriate template to start a new project.
 - For non-trivial contracts, build the contract logic as the state struct implementation.

   .. code-block:: rust